GBurgardt/twitter_images/README.md

 - Store frequently used briefs in `prompts/*.txt` and reference them with `--style-file`.
 - `current_session.txt` accumulates every XML response; clear it when you need a fresh log.

 The entire experience is optimized for a two-word command: paste the URL, add a short preset tag, and let the tool do the rest.
-The raw text, transcriptions, plan, and final response are all ready in one run.
+The raw text, transcriptions, interpretación y respuesta final quedan listas en una sola corrida.